raulgilabert/BooksAdministrationServer/README.md

 python3 main.py
 ```

-## Server functioning
+## Server working

-The web loas in two different parts.
+The web loads in two different parts.
 First it does the http request to load the page and then the web connects to the server using a websocket connection to load all the books that match with the search filters, allowing to change that filters without reloading the page.